ArcovanBreda/CEConvDL2/blogpost.md

 Additionally, one noticeable flaw in the work of [[6]](#main) is the fact that they model hue shifts with a 3D rotation in the RGB space along the diagonal vector
 [1,1,1].
 This can cause pixels with values close to the boundaries of the RGB cube to fall outside the RGB cube when rotated for certain hue shifts.
 In order to stay within the RGB space, these pixels have to be reprojected back into the RGB cube, effectively clipping the values.
 This causes the artifacts seen in Figure 4.
 We explore if we can circumvent these limitations by modeling the hue shift as a 2D rotation in the LAB color space.
-For an overview of the color spaces and their limitations, we refer to section [color spaces](#a-color-spaces) in the Appendix.
+For an overview of the color spaces and their limitations, we refer to section [Color Spaces](#a-color-spaces) in the Appendix.

 ### HSV Equivariance